Swing ride: Popular culture

-In Italy, most of the Chair-O-Planes travel with fairs.
-The ride is called Seggiolini volanti ("Flying chairs") or calcinculo, which literally means "kick in the bottom", from the ingenious way used to grab the high-placed "tail" and win a free ride.
-Two people sit in contiguous seats, and the one sitting behind kicks the friend higher in the air.

 The Metalocalypse episode "Motherklok" features a Wave Slinger.

 A Chair-O-Planes is featured on the cover of Dave Matthews Band's 1994 album Under the Table and Dreaming.
 The liner note credit lists the site of this photo as Sandusky, Ohio, which is the location of Cedar Point.

 In John Updike's short story "You'll Never Know Dear How Much I Love You" he mentions a WhirloGig.

 At the end of the Lilo & Stitch: The Series episode "Short Stuff", Experiment 297, a crab-like alien who was accidentally enlarged by his creator Jumba Jookiba's growth ray and given the name "Shortstuff", has the ability to swivel his body from the waist up.
 He was allowed to stay at his enlarged size by being employed as a living swing ride for a carnival as his "one true place".

+The 2022 film Swing Ride (Italian title: 'Calcinculo'), directed by Chiara Bellosi, is a coming of age story set in the world of travelling fairs.
+It recounts the friendship between a young girl seeking to escape her family and a transgirl from a family of show people.
+Its title is a play on the Italian name for Swing-Rides (Calcinculo "kick up the arse"), and refers both to the ride and to the blows and setbacks that girls receive during adolescence.